 So, when it's time to buy a set of new tires for your vehicle, there are multiple factors you'll want to take into consideration, including your driving style, budget, and the region where you live.

-The first requirement when choosing new tires is that they are compatible with your vehicle.
-Your owner's manual and documentation will have a list of compatible tire types.
+The first requirement when choosing new tires is that they is the compatibility with your vehicle.
+Your owner's manual and documentation will contain a list of compatible tire types.
 You can also find the key characteristics of a tire on its sidewall.
 Look at the tires your car has now and use that as a starting point.

 We strongly recommend that a vehicle uses the same tires on each wheel position.
-This uniformity is vital to maintaining performance and control.
+This uniformity is decisive to maintaining performance and control.